 Finally, with current knowledge, the most likely explanation for a link between stress and gout is down to other factors.
 Of course, that still means the link is valid for an individual.
 Because if you associate your stress with gout, you must do something about it.
 Therefore, reducing your stress may help you avoid the behavior that might cause gout.

 Remember that, although GoutPal is about gout, you might get personal help in the gout forum.
 Because other stress and gout sufferers might help you cope with yours.
-Also, I can help you monitor your symptoms if you wish.
-So, ask about your personal gout diary.

 Leave Stress and Gout to browse more Secondary Gout Plan Step 5 Resources.